WandererGuy/Ethnic-Minority-Machine-Translation/README.md

 https://medium.com/@manhtech264/neural-machine-translation-between-any-2-languages-part-1-74980f50e3a6

 # dockerfile
-U can run a demo use Docker by simple build image with Dockerfile then run the built image from the repo
+U can run a flow of set up env via Docker by simple build image with Dockerfile then run the built image from the repo
 ```
 docker build -t myapp .
 docker run -it --name myapp_container --gpus all -p 3000:4000 myapp
 ```

 # EXPLAIN THE DEMO DOCKERFILE
-# prepare
+## prepare
 make a folder ./data
 put training target source file into ./data/target_source.txt

-# prepare env:
+## prepare env:
 ## prepare sentencepiece tokenizer (build for env 2)
 ```
 bash 0_build_spm.sh
 ```
-## usage: run this bash file in order
+### usage: run this bash file in order
 u should run manually command in this bash file
 ```
 bash create_env.sh
 ```
-### things I change w.r.t original OpenNMT: (only do this if encounter bug when translate or training)
+#### things I change w.r.t original OpenNMT: (only do this if encounter bug when translate or training)
     to enable training from pretrain<br>
     in OpenNMT-py/onmt/models/model_saver.py change (to bypass security safe)